“Hey there! Have ~10 minutes to complete this quick online survey?”

 Microsurveys can be set up to be completely automated, allowing you to passively collect highly actionable, feature-specific feedback.

 Not convinced?
 We’d be happy to set you up with a demo and discuss which microsurveys would be a good fit for your product.

 When product teams are tasked with crafting effective user surveys, the following key principles should be the most important considerations:

 Tracking and analytics

-Using traditional survey tools like Google Forms, Typeform, or SurveyMonkey, product teams tend to fall into the trap of building surveys that are long-form and broad in scope, covering a range of different aspects of the product.
+When using traditional survey tools like Google Forms, Typeform, or SurveyMonkey—whether standalone or integrated into product management or project management tools—product teams tend to fall into the trap of building surveys that are long-form and broad in scope, covering a range of different aspects of the product.

 Traditional survey tools such as these are limited in how and when they can deliver their surveys (pretty much a one-size-fits-all email and a prayer to the product gods that the user in question will actually know what feature the survey is talking about).
 In short, they’re delivered without proper context.

 Of course, you can always talk to your customers and you could break these questions down into smaller, more digestible (and more focused) surveys.
 But doing this without proper context only further reduces the probability that users will have used the product features you’re talking about.

 With microsurveys, context is baked into delivery.
 When building any kind of in-product user survey, you need to consider the user’s journey.
 What were they doing immediately before the feedback, and what action should actually trigger the microsurvey to appear for them?